July 4th protest closes Statue of Liberty; holiday heat fuels Western wildfires

 Breaking News Emails

-Hot and muggy temperatures cast a sticky shadow over many Fourth of July celebrations on Wednesday, while dangerous wildfires forced residents to spend the holiday out of their homes and protests shut down access to the Statue of Liberty.
+Hot and muggy temperatures cast a sticky shadow over many Fourth of July celebrations on Wednesday, while dangerous wildfires forced residents to spend the holiday out of their homes and an immigration protest shut down access to the Statue of Liberty.

-Holiday visitors to Liberty Island had to change their plans as authorities evacuated the landmark as a precaution after a protester scaled the base of the Statue of Liberty, U.S. Park Police Sgt.
-Dave Somma told NBC New York.
+Holiday visitors to Liberty Island had to change their plans as authorities evacuated the landmark as a precaution after a protester scaled the base of the Statue of Liberty.

-The station reported that the demonstrator said she wouldn't come down until children separated from undocumented parents at the U.S.-Mexico border were reunited.
+NBC New York reported that the demonstrator, identified by the National Park Service as Therese Patricia Okoumou, 44, of Staten Island, said she wouldn't come down until children separated from unauthorized parents at the U.S.-Mexico border were reunited.
 Authorities who scaled the base apprehended her shortly after 6:30 p.m.

-Earlier, seven people were arrested in connection with the unfurling of a banner at the base of the monument, Park Police said.
-The banner read "Abolish ICE," a reference to a movement to nix U.S. Immigration and Customs Enforcement amid criticism of its crackdown on undocumented immigrants.
+The activist group Rise and Resist said that Okoumou was a participant in a protest at which members of the group unfurled a banner at the base of the monument but that she acted on her own.
+The banner read "Abolish ICE," a reference to a movement to eliminate U.S. Immigration and Customs Enforcement amid criticism of its crackdown on undocumented immigrants.

+"We understand and share her desire to see the immediate release of children from detention and reunion with their parents," the group said in a statement.

 Breaking News Emails